threeaccents/botnet/README.md

 #Terms of Use

-* Do NOT use this on any computer you do not own, or are allowed to run this on;
+* Do NOT use this on any computer you do not own, or are not allowed to run this on.
-* You may NEVER attempt to sell this, its free and open source;
+* You may NEVER attempt to sell this, its free and open source.
-* The authors and publishers assume no responsibility;
+* The authors and publishers assume no responsibility.
 * For educational purposes only.